privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 There are some benefits and disadvantages to using Yubico OTP when compared to TOTP.

-The Yubico validation server is a cloud based service, and users place trust in Yubico that they are storing data securely and not profiling users.
-The public ID associated with Yubico OTP is reused on every website and could be another avenue for third parties to profile the user.
+The Yubico validation server is a cloud based service, and you're placing trust in Yubico that they are storing data securely and not profiling you.
+The public ID associated with Yubico OTP is reused on every website and could be another avenue for third parties to profile you.
 Like TOTP, Yubico OTP does not provide phishing resistance.

 If your threat model requires you to have different identities on different websites, **do not** use Yubico OTP with the same hardware security key across those websites as public ID is unique to each security key.